-SGI Altix UV 10 System User's Guide provides an overview of the Altix UV 10 system components, and it describes how to set up and operate this system.
-It also describes the standard procedures for powering up and powering down the system,

-- basic troubleshooting information, and it includes important safety and regulatory specifications. - SGI Altix UV 100 System User's Guide provides an overview of the Altix UV 100 system components, and it describes how to set up and operate this system.
+- SGI Altix UV 10 System User's Guide provides an overview of the Altix UV 10 system components, and it describes how to set up and operate this system.
+It also describes the standard procedures for powering up and powering down the system, basic troubleshooting information, and it includes important safety and regulatory specifications. - SGI Altix UV 100 System User's Guide provides an overview of the Altix UV 100 system components, and it describes how to set up and operate this system.
 It also describes the standard procedures for powering up and powering down the system, basic troubleshooting information, and it includes important safety and regulatory specifications. - SGI Altix UV 1000 System User's Guide provides an overview of the Altix UV 1000 system components, and it describes how to set up and operate this system.
-It also describes the standard procedures for powering up and powering down the system, basic troubleshooting information, and it includes important safety and regulatory specifications. - SGI ProPack 7 for Linux Service Pack 1 Start Here provides information about the SGI ProPack 7 for Linux releases including information about major new features, software installation, and product support. - SGI Altix UV Systems Linux Configuration and Operations Guide provides information for people who manage the operation of SGI UV systems running SGI ProPack 7 for Linux operating system.
-It explains how to perform general system configuration and operations under the Linux operating system used with SGI UV systems. - SGI Management Center Installation and Configuration is intended for system administrators.
+It also describes the standard procedures for powering up and powering down the system, basic troubleshooting information, and it includes important safety and regulatory specifications. - SGI Performance Suite 1.0 Start Here provides information about the SGI Performance Suite 1.0 release including information about major new features, software installation, and product support. - SGI Altix UV Systems Linux Configuration and Operations Guide provides information for people who manage the operation of SGI UV systems running SGI Performance Suite software.
+It explains how to perform general system configuration and operations under the Linux operating system used with SGI UV systems. - SGI Altix UV System Management Node Administrator's Guide describes the system management node (SMN) for SGI Altix UV 1000 and SGI Altix UV 100 series systems.
+It provides information on how to install, configure, and use software on the SMN to manage and monitor SGI Altix UV systems. - SGI Management Center Installation and Configuration is intended for system administrators.
 It describes how to install and configure the SGI Management Center.
 A companion manual, SGI Management Center System Administrator's Guide, describes general cluster administration. - SGI Management Center System Administrator's Guide describes how you can monitor and control a cluster using the SGI Management Center.
 A companion manual, SGI Management Center Installation and Configuration Guide, describes installing and configuring the SGI Management Center.